ewebtechsuk/aktonz2/README.md

 Because neither output is version-controlled, remember to rerun the command whenever you update the brochure copy.
-The prebuild hook reuses the cached file if it is already present, so the `next export` step still benefits from the most recent version.
+The prebuild hook reuses the cached file if it is already present, so any static export run with `NEXT_EXPORT=true` still benefits from the most recent version.
 The `public/brochures` directory is tracked with a placeholder so the build has somewhere to copy the generated PDF—keep that folder in place even if you are cleaning up other assets.

 During CI, the `Deploy Next.js site to Pages` workflow publishes the freshly rendered PDF twice: once within the static site export at